mac-theobio/DataViz/admin/assignments.md

 You should post this on a github repo.
 This can either be a directory in an existing repo, or a new repo to which one of you invites both of us (bbolker, dushoff) and your group members.

 # Weekly assignments

+## week 6

+1.  **due Fri Oct 29**: Make some sort of data visualization using ideas from the last two weeks -- that is, something that is either interactive, animated, or explicitly spatial (e.g., map based).

+2. **due Mon Nov 1**: Write one paragraph about a possible project you might consider doing.
+You should talk about a possible data set, and also about what kind of visualization interests you.
+Please put it in the main directory of your repo and call it project.md.

 ## week 5